craigmbooth/craigmbooth.github.io/pages/sourdough/index.md

 - 50 g flour
 - 50 g warm water

 Cover and leave at warm room temperature until the evening.
 It should have a bubbly consistency and have risen to approximately twice its original size.
-Now, into a fresh container, mix:
+Now, into a fresh container make a total of {% raw %}{{400*fac}}{% endraw %} g of levain by mixing

 - 1 tbsp of this bubbly starter
 - {% raw %}{{200*fac}}{% endraw %} g water
 - {% raw %}{{200*fac}}{% endraw %} g flour

-For a total of {% raw %}{{400*fac}}{% endraw %} g of levain.
 You will use {% raw %}{{200*fac}}{% endraw %} g of this in baking, and the other half becomes your next sourdough starter.
 Move the newly mixed levain to a cool place (I use my office, which is typically a few degrees cooler than the kitchen) and leave it overnight.

 ### Make the Dough